Studying law is multifaceted. You:

 By closely examining and identifying those study strategies that worked well and those that were ineffective, you will be in a good position to adjust your habits.
 This will allow you to plan and implement new strategies and techniques that will help you succeed in the upcoming semesters.
 Try incorporating new study strategies into your course preparation.

-Talk with your advisor, the Associate Dean for Academic Affairs, or the Director of Academic Success Programs and Bar Preparation Programs.
+Talk with your advisor or the Associate Dean for Academic Affairs.

 Adapted by Larasz Moody from material provided courtesy of Tricia D. O'Neill, Director of Student Affairs, University of Maryland School of Law.